dymmond/edgy/docs/admin/admin.md

 `edgy --app tests.cli.main admin_serve --create-all`

-and watch the console output for an automic generated password.
+and watch the console output for an automatically generated password.
 It is required for accessing the admin.
 The default username is `admin`.

 You can however customize them all via: